gpt-engineer-org/gpt-engineer/README.md

 **Results**
 - Check the generated files in `projects/my-new-project/workspace`

-### Limitations
-Implementing additional chain of thought prompting, e.g. [Reflexion](https://github.com/noahshinn024/reflexion), should be able to make it more reliable and not miss requested functionality in the main prompt.

-Contributors welcome!
-If you are unsure what to add, check out the ideas listed in the Projects tab in the GitHub repo.

 ## Features
 You can specify the "identity" of the AI agent by editing the files in the `identity` folder.